isaiah1112/sshreader/docs/source/index.rst

 Compatibility
 -------------

-As of version 3.5.1, sshreader now is tested using Python 2.7, 3.5, and 3.6.
+As of version 3.6, sshreader is supported under Python 2.7, 3.5, and 3.6.

 Indices and tables
 ------------------